 - Teachers are experts at assessment - assessment will be effectively used to ensure the correct scaffolding is built into lessons to ensure all children achieve.

 In order to be ‘secondary ready’ children need to meet the required end of Key Stage 2 expectations; this is broken down into key outcomes for each curriculum year.
 We have used the National Curriculum objectives to assess outcomes for children at the end of each curriculum year and will be reporting whether your child at the end of the year is emerging, expected or exceeding against age-related expectations in each subject area.
-You will receive a copy of these expectations at the parent consultation sessions next week.

 However, our assessment and reporting system is not just about test and data snapshots at the end of the year, the practice at Hampton is embedded with a wide range of strategies to ensure progress is measured continually and children are tracked constantly through;